Higher level teaching assistants (HLTAs) delivering lessons

 1. HLTAs are legally allowed to deliver lessons

-3. Aim to only use HLTAs to cover absence on a short-term basis
+2. Use HLTAs to cover absence only on a short-term basis

 HLTAs are legally allowed to deliver lessons